Sixty Minute Man: Background

 One source summarized the song's appeal: it "contains "rebelliousness, unsubtle sexuality, and a steady rhythm.
 It arguably coined the very name of this new type of music: rock and roll".
-Its success on the pop chart indicated that R&B cross over was certainly possible.
+Its success on the pop chart indicated that R&B crossover was certainly possible.
 The recording "opened the door for other sexually forthright records, planting the seed for Etta James' "Roll with Me Henry" and other future hits".
 On the other hand, The Drifters' explicit "Honey Love" and "Such a Night" and The Midnighters' "Sexy Ways" were banned in 1954.

 The Dominoes became one of the more popular vocal groups of the 1950s.
 However, Bill Brown, lead singer of "Sixty Minute Man", left in 1952 to form The Checkers.
 In 1954, Brown and The Checkers cut a follow-up to "Sixty Minute Man" titled "Don't Stop Dan," in which the original song's Lovin' Dan seems to meet his match.
 Clyde McPhatter was replaced by Jackie Wilson in 1953, and went on to form The Drifters, before embarking on a solo career in 1955.

 In 1955 with a new lineup, the Dominoes recorded their own answer song "Can't Do Sixty No More" with the same melody (the flip side "If I Never Get to Heaven"), which included the line "Please excuse my blown-out fuse, because I can't do sixty no more."
 Coincidentally, Prentice Moreland recorded with the group in this lineup as well as with The Du-Droppers who had recorded an earlier version of "Can't Do Sixty No More" in 1952.
 Though they share the same title, the earlier version was written by The Du Droppers' lead tenor, J. C. Ginyard.